klangfreund/jucePlayground/overlappingTabs/README.rst

 .. image:: docs/images/01_the_issue.png

-As soon as the window is resized or the 2nd or 3rd tab is clicked, the tabs are drawn correctly:
+As soon as the 2nd or 3rd tab is clicked the tabs are drawn correctly:

 .. image:: docs/images/02_fine.png